 Lime Green is a unique green hair colour.
 It is a brilliant rich green semi-permanent from Crazy Color which has a tiny hint of blue to give it depth. - More details

 Want a bright orange?
 Try Napalm Orange but prepare for something eye-poppingly bright!
-It's a fantastic red-orange semi-permanent colour from Special Effects that also glows under black light.
-Check out ... - More details
+It's a fantastic neon orange semi-permanent colour from Special Effects that also glows under black light.
+Check ... - More details